rashmirrajashekara/docs/quick-start-guides/Secure Key Caching - RHEL.md

   - System IP address where Kubernetes or Openstack is deployed
   - Netowrk Port Number of Kubernetes or Openstack Keystone/Placement Service
-  - Database name, Database username and password for SHVS Update skc.conf with the following
+  - Database name, Database username and password for SHVS Update enterprise_skc.conf with the following
   - Deployment system IP address
   - SAN List (a list of ip address and hostname for the deployment system)
   - Network Port numbers for CMS, AAS, SCS, SQVS and KBS
   - Install Admin and CSP Admin credentials
   - Database name, Database username and password for AAS and SCS services
   - Intel PCS Server API URL and API Keys
+  - Key Manager can be set to either Directory or KMIP
+  - KMIP server configuration if KMIP is set
 Save and Close
 ./install_skc.sh
 ```